Frequently Asked Questions

 Can I visit the CA+E Archive?

 Researchers are welcome to visit the archive and examine materials.
-Interested persons must first read and agreet to the Researcher Guidelines and Application form, submit the form to Sara Frantz at and request an appointment.
-Or fax the form to Sara's attention at 775.329.1541.
+Interested persons must first read and agree to Researcher Guidelines and Application form, submit the form to Sara Frantz the CA+E Archivist / Librarian, or fax to 775.329.1541, and request an appointment.

 May I submit a proposal for exhibition in the CA+E Gallery?

 At present, exhibitions in this space are dedicated to materials from or directly related to the materials in the CA+E Archive.
-However, we welcome queries from artists regarding their work in the field of art and environment.
+However, the Curatorial Department welcomes queries from artists regarding their work in the field of art and environment, per the below guidelines.

 The Museum encourages submissions from individuals or institutions wishing to propose an exhibition at the Nevada Museum of Art.
 The Curatorial Department reviews proposals on a quarterly basis, and although we make every effort to respond in a timely manner, it may take some time before you receive a response.
-Please review the below documents for guidelines on proposing artwork and exhibitions.
-If you require additional information or assistance, please contact the Curatorial Department at 775.329.3333 ex.
-259.
+Please review the below documents for guidelines on proposing artwork and exhibitions. .
+If you require additional information or assistance, please contact the Curatorial Department at 775.398.7259